ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

-Another important approach to write unit/module tests in a way that they don't depend on the Tango infrastructure is to apply the **Humble Object** design pattern, that is extracting the domain logic from Tango-related code and move it to a separate python object that can be tested in isolation.
+Another important approach to write unit/module tests in a way that they don't depend on the Tango infrastructure is to apply the **Humble Object** design pattern, that is extracting the domain logic from Tango-related code and move it to a separate python object that can be tested in isolation from Tango.
 See some preliminary examples in https://confluence.skatelescope.org/x/MA0xBQ.

 Other routes have been followed to implement system-level tests using Gherkin: https://confluence.skatelescope.org/display/SE/How+to+implement+BDD+tests.